jesusxy/bit-by-bit/sql-lite-clone/Sql-Lite.md

 ---

 Objective of this part is to create a compiler that parses the input string and outputs `bytecode`.
 This will then get passed to our VM to be processed.

+- C does not support exceptions which is why we use `enum` result codes
+- The compiler will complain if a switch statement does not handle a member of the enum, giving us confidence that all results of a function were handled